Artists serving Artists : the Coregami origin story

 Since day one, we produced our garments in Los Angeles.
 It's truly the city of angels except that the fashion district sits by one of the largest homeless populations in the country.
 It was like an IKEA of street tents.
 There were days when my wife, seventy year old mother and I would have to tip-toe through sidewalk living rooms to catch meetings.

 There's a lot of magic that happens behind a web store.
 With some help, we set up our site on Shopify.
 We learned how to use Shipstation to manage shipping and MailChimp for email marketing.
 My Brazilian tennis buddy took all the product photos in his studio.
 Our other tennis buddy (Dallas Symphony musician) became the first fit model.
 The warehouse sits at the back of the condo.
 Our tiny living room became the fulfillment center.
 Friends and family members would come over to help and stay for dinner.

 In June 2015, we flipped the switch and Coregami went live.
 The crickets were real loud.
 I kept thinking that I should've kept my day job.

 Back then, the idea of technical formal wear didn’t exist.
 It was hard to sell the story.
 With some pull from a good friend, we landed on a music and fashion blog.
-From there, the discussions started to boil and fuel caught fire.
+The discussions started to boil and one day, fuel caught fire.
 Coregami went viral and we landed on the front page of the New York Times.

 Since that day, the media frenzy has softened.
 But our tiny little startup continues to push forward.
 Our last product release sold out in three hours.
 Production is struggling to keep up and we get emails every day with new products ideas.
 We're flying by the seat of our pants.